jviide/tagged/README.md

 ## Usage

-This package defines `tag`, that can be used as a decorator to create new tags.
-Let's define a boring one.
+This package defines `tag`, a decorator for creating new tags.
+Let's define a simple one:

 ```py
 from tagged import tag